mb0/xelf-old/DESIGN.md

 excessive nesting of expressions and to achieve a comfortable level of expressiveness in a variety of contexts.
 Tag symbols that start with a colon and can be used for named arguments, node properties or similar things.
-Declaration symbols starting with a plus sign are used to signify variables, parameters or field names in declarations or when setting object fields or map elements by key.
+Declaration symbols starting with a plus sign are used to signify variables, parameters or field names in declarations or when setting elements by key.

 Predefined Symbols
 ------------------